JohannPopp/Outlier-Plot/README.md

 # Outlier-Plot
-Creating outlier plots for logistic regression
+Creating outlier plots for logistic and linear regression

 The code produces plots for diagnosis of outliers in logistic regression as recomended by Hosmer et al 2013[^1].
 A brush function hightlights data points that are selected in one of these plots in all the other plots.